DavidGriffith/bluebox-avr/README.md

 	|     .        |      .      |      .        |

 4. Greenbox (the first two rows have a 2600hz wink.
-   The next two rows have a 900hz + 1500hz wink:
+   The next two rows have a 900hz + 1500hz wink):

 	|                  |                   |                             |
 	|------------------|-------------------|-----------------------------|